dedrisproject/cordova-plugin-ios-xhr/README.md

 # cordova-plugin-ios-xhr
 ## cordova-ios 67+ File XHR Plugin

-Fixes local file access via XHR with WKWebView
+This Plugin Fixes local file access via AJAX / XHR with WKWebView on iOS

 ### About
 > Originally, this plugin was a merge of two other plugins, and made compatible for cordova-ios 6+.